 Dr. Schisterman earned his BA in statistics at Haifa University and both his master's degree in statistics and his PhD in epidemiology from the State University of New York, Buffalo.
 He completed his postdoctoral training in the Department of Epidemiology at the Harvard School of Public Health in 2000.

-Please join us in congratulating Dr. Schisterman on his appointment as the next Chair of the DBEI!
+Please join us in welcoming Dr. Schisterman as the new Chair of the DBEI!